jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically_w_variables/index.rst

 what is covered?
 *********************************************************************************

-These chapters show how I add a variable to a program_ so it makes a Python_ :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>` automatically on any computer (Linux_, Windows_, MacOS_) when I give it a name
+These chapters show how I add a variable to a program_ so it makes a :ref:`Python Test Driven Development environment<what is a Test Driven Development Environment?>` automatically on any computer (Linux_, Windows_, MacOS_) when I give it a name

 .. toctree::
   :titlesonly: